Rogue ocean waves and the St. Petersburg paradox: RESULTS

 The Coastal Data Information Program (CDIP) at U.C.
 San Diego \cite{CDIP} has recorded 27 years of ocean surface wave data from buoys located predominantly across the Pacific ocean.
-We analyzed data from 156 buoys from the database, spanning the period August 27, 1993, 16:32 (UTC) $\textendash$ June 30, 2020, 14:27 (UTC), resulting in 3,441,188,683 waves after filtering, the equivalent of 6$\frac{1}{2}$ centuries (649 years) of data.
-Unless otherwise specified, the datasets were analyzed in periods of $T=30$ minutes.
+We analyzed data from 156 buoys from the database, spanning the period August 27, 1993, 16:32 (UTC) $\textendash$ June 30, 2020, 14:27 (UTC), resulting in 3,441,188,683 waves after filtering, the equivalent of a single buoy collecting data for 6$\frac{1}{2}$ centuries (649 years).

-All data was retrieved from the CDIP database (17).
-A Python code was used on a desktop computer (128 GB RAM, 6-core 3.4 GHz processors, 32 TB hard drive) to process all the data presented here.
-The raw data from each buoy was filtered to remove spurious events (data gaps, electrical noise, anomalous buoy motion, or wave data flagged by CDIP).
+A Python code was used on a desktop computer (128 GB RAM, 6-core 3.4 GHz processors, 32 TB hard drive) to process all the data presented here \cite{SM}.
+Sensors on the buoys recorded their movement relative to the still-water line (mean value), produced by the waves as a function of time.
 The code used a zero-upcrossing method to identify and measure the height of each wave.
-The wave crest elevation was restricted to an upper bound of $<1.5\times H_{s}$ and a lower bound of $H_{s}>1$ m.
-The wave kurtosis was $<6$, providing a low-pass filter \cite{orzech}.
+The difference between the maximum and minimum vertical displacements between consecutive zero up-crossings determined the height of each wave.
+The data collected by each buoy was filtered to remove spurious events (data gaps, electrical noise, anomalous buoy motion, or wave data flagged by CDIP) using standard quality control methods \cite{orzech}: the wave crest height was restricted to an upper bound of $<1.5\times H_{s}$ and a lower bound of $H_{s}>1$ m, and the wave kurtosis was restricted to an upper bound of $<6$.
+Unless otherwise specified, the datasets were analyzed in standard periods of $T=30$ minutes, where $H_{s}$ was determined every $T$ \cite{CDIP}.

 An illustrative example of the maximum and significant wave heights per period, $H_{max}^{T}$ and $H_{s}$, is shown in Fig. 1(a), highlighting the largest wave recorded in the CDIP database $(H=25.53~m)$.
-The maximum versus significant wave heights per period were determined for all the buoy datasets and are plotted in Fig. 1(b).
-The data were organized into hexagonal bins (hexbins), where $n$ is the number of waves per bin, displayed as blue color hue.
+The maximum versus significant wave heights per period were determined for all the buoy datasets; these are plotted in Fig. 1(b).
+The data were organized into hexagonal bins (hexbins), where $n$ is the number of waves per bin, displayed as a blue color hue.
 The solid black line corresponds to the rogue wave threshold, $H_{max}^{T}/H_{s}=2$, resulting in 615,978 rogue waves.